 : Found some nice matching red Campagnolo gear lever hoods.
 Gazelle Champion Mondial AB - 1983

-Gazelle team colours.
+Gazelle-Campagnolo team colours (Ivory - Baikal blue).
 Reynolds 531.
 Mix of Campagnolo Nuovo Record & Super Record

 as common in the early 1980's.
 First version of the Selle Italia Turbo saddle. (as bought) Gazelle Champion Mondial AA-Special - 1984

 Reynolds 531.
 Skala team version; different decals and fork than a 'normal' AA-special.
 First generation (stamped logo